apify/langchain-apify/README.md

 ---

-This package allows you to use Apify, a platform for web scraping and data extraction, with LangChain.
-It provides tools to interact with Apify Actors, datasets, and API.
+Build web scraping and automation workflows in Python by connecting Apify Actors with LangChain.
+This package gives you programmatic access to Apify's infrastructure - run scraping tasks, handle datasets, and use the API directly through LangChain's tools.

 ## Installation